atomix/atomix.github.io/docs/latest/user-manual/concepts/replication-protocols.md

 The primary-backup protocol is a simpler in-memory replication protocol with weaker consistency properties.
 Unlike with Raft, the Atomix primary-backup protocol can tolerate the loss of all but one node, and changes may be replicated either synchronously or asynchronously to any number of nodes.
 This makes the primary-backup protocol far better suited to high-performance use cases.

 The primary-backup protocol works by electing a primary through which writes are replicated to backups.
 If the Atomix cluster is configured with a Raft management partition, primary election for all instances of the primary-backup protocol will be done through a Raft replicated state machine for strong consistency.
 Otherwise, an eventually consistent primary election algorithm will be used.

+## Gossip

+Gossip is a class of eventually consistent replication protocols that rely on periodically exchanging information with random peers.
+Atomix's gossip protocol uses a variety of flavors to provide eventual consistency and eventual strong consistency using CRDTs.
+In some cases, anti-entropy protocols are used to account for certain types of failures.

 {% include common-links.html %}